 A Square

-You have been drawing squares since Chapter 1.
-This final chapter brings every skill together to build a whole neighbourhood from reusable components.
-Let's start by recapping the foundation — a function that draws a square of any size.
+You have been drawing squares since Chapter I. This final chapter brings every skill together to build a whole neighbourhood from reusable components — using the same helpers you already built in Chapter V.

 |---|---|